Tools for estimating fake/non-prompt lepton backgrounds with the ATLAS detector at the LHC: Methods

 The fake/non-prompt lepton estimation methods considered in this paper depend on defining two tiers of lepton selection criteria, called the \enquote{baseline} and \enquote{tight} criteria.
 The tight criteria are used to select the signal leptons in a physics analysis, while the baseline criteria accept all of the tight lepton candidates as well as an additional set of candidates with a higher rate of fake/non-prompt contributions.
 Candidates that satisfy the baseline criteria but not the tight criteria are called \enquote{loose} leptons.
 If the two sets of criteria are chosen well, the fraction of real leptons in the baseline sample that satisfy the tight criteria will be substantially higher than the corresponding fraction for fake/non-prompt leptons.
 These fractions are called the \enquote{real efficiency}~($\varepsilon_\mathrm{r}$) and \enquote{fake efficiency}~($\varepsilon_\mathrm{f}$), respectively.

-The $\varepsilon_\mathrm{r}$ values are generally taken from Monte Carlo~(MC) simulated events that are corrected to account for differences between data and the simulation, while the $\varepsilon_\mathrm{f}$ values are typically measured in a data sample that is orthogonal to the one that is used for the data analysis, as detailed in Section~\ref{sec:eff_meas}.
+The $\varepsilon_\mathrm{r}$ values are generally taken from Monte Carlo~(MC) simulated events that are corrected to account for differences between data and the simulation, while the $\varepsilon_\mathrm{f}$ values are typically measured in a data sample consisting of different events from the ones that are used for the data analysis, as detailed in Section~\ref{sec:eff_meas}.